makrai/notes/martin21-sleepy-corpus.md

     introducing the Sleepy Language Corpus (SLC), and the
   * Interspeech 2019 (IS19) challenge on continuous sleepiness estimation (18)
     that introduced the SLEEP corpus (aka the Dusseldorf Sleepy Language Corp)
-  * both label instantaneous sleepiness with the KSS a medical questionnaire aiming at measuring instantaneous subjective sleepiness (see section 2.1.1)
+  * both label instantaneous sleepiness with the KSS, a medical questionnaire aiming at measuring instantaneous subjective sleepiness (see section 2.1.1)
-* IS11: the objective was to achieve the highest UAR on binary classification Sleep (SL) and Non-Sleepy (NSL).
-SL and NSL were delimited by a 7.5 threshold in the KSS
+* IS11: the objective was to achieve the highest UAR on binary classification Sleep (SL) and Non-Sleepy (NSL, delimited by a 7.5 threshold in the KSS
   * six systems have been proposed for the IS11 challenge,
   * only three outperformed the baseline UAR of 70.3%.
 The best performances have been obtained by a system based on the ASIMPLS algorithm
   * More recently, a work focusing on the longer reading tasks of the SLC has